`Y` in French – Why and How to Use it

 4. Used for Weather

-The phrase il y a is also used to describe weather.
-Here the phrase is usually followed by a partitive article (de, du, des, de la, de l’) and a noun.
+The phrase il y a is also used to describe what the weather is like.
+In this case, il y a is usually followed by a ‘partitive article’ (de, du, des, de la, de l’) and then a noun.

 Il y a de la pluie (There is rain)